-In some cases, patients who are deaf rely on lip-reading to communicate effectively with others, while individuals who are severely deaf use sign language.
+In some cases, people with hearing impairment rely on lip-reading to communicate effectively with others.
+On the other hand, severely deaf persons use sign language.

 How Does Hearing Occur?

 On reaching the inner ear, vibrations move through a liquid substance, the cochlea.
 The cochlea, a snail-shaped feature found in the inner ear, contains nerve cells full of tiny hairs.
 The hairs convert sound waves into electrical signals transmitted through the brain.
-Electrical signals are interpreted into particular sounds.
-The difference, like sound vibrations received in the brain, determines how the brain interprets the sounds.
+The brain interprets the electrical signals into particular sounds.

 What Causes Hearing Loss?

 The natural aging process and exposure to loud noise are common causes of hearing loss.
 Some medical conditions can also predispose a person to loss of hearing.
 They include:

 The loudness required so that a patient can detect sound measures the severity of the hearing disorder.
 According to the American Speech-Language-Hearing Association (ASHA), the most common types of deafness are sensorineural hearing loss (SNHL), conductive hearing loss, and mixed hearing loss.